Extension for minor use

 According to the EU Plant Protection Products Regulation it is possible to extend the use of an authorised plant protection product if you apply for an extension of a product authorisation for minor uses.

-It is possible to apply for an extension of a product authorisation for one or several minor uses not already covered by the product authorisation.
-Such an extension is termed UPMA, which stands for the extension of a product authorisation for minor use.
+It is possible to apply for an extension of a product authorisation for one or several minor uses not already included in the product authorisation.
+You find the rules for an extension of minor uses in Article 51 of the EU Plant Protection Products Regulation.

-- the person holding the product authorisation
+- the authorisation holder of the product authorisation

 - an official or scientific body in the field of agriculture

-- an agricultural organisation
+- a professional agricultural organisation

 - a professional user.

+The number of possible combinations of crops and pests is huge.
 For guidance of what could be considered as a minor use it is possible to get a list of all current decisions of UPMAs.
 You get the list by searching in our database Pesticides Register.
 Please search for “UPMA” and ”Alla”.
 The list resulting from your search can be exported to an Excel-file.

-Go to the Pesticides Register (in Swedish)
+Go to the Pesticides Register External link. (in Swedish)

 There is also a list of major crops and pests which can serve as a guidance of uses that are not considered as minor.
 Please note, that all other uses not on the list are not automatically considered as minor.